Holiday Inn Express: History

-Marketing

 Starting in 1998, Holiday Inn Express started an ad campaign that featured ordinary people achieving superior feats, such as averting a nuclear disaster or performing like rock stars.
 When questioned on whether or not they are professionals, they would attribute their skills to their stay there with the reply: "No, but I did stay at a Holiday Inn Express last night!"
 The commercials originally ended with the tag line "It won't make you smarter.
 But you'll feel smarter." which was changed to "Stay smart, Stay at Holiday Inn Express." in 2000.
 The ads were created by Fallon Minneapolis, a unit of the French Publicis Group.
 These ads have received positive reviews, and have been so successful they have crossed over into popular culture, having been featured in late night comedian jokes and political cartoons.
 The ad campaign continued to air until 2009.
 It was revived in 2014 with new ads featuring comedian Jim Gaffigan.
 In 2015, ads featuring comedian Rob Riggle were produced.

 Properties

 Typical Holiday Inn Express hotels are built from corporate architectural prototypes, and tend to consist of 60–80 rooms, with a mix of suites and standard rooms in North American properties.
 Because the chain has been undergoing tremendous growth, the majority of Holiday Inn Express hotels are brand new or newly renovated.

-The original Holiday Inn Express properties were no-frills hotels with rooms comparable in quality to those of an upscale hotel, but there would be no room service, swimming pool, restaurant, bar, health club, meeting facilities or other on-site amenities, offering only continental breakfast and an exercise room.
-However newer Holiday Inn Express do feature most amenities from the higher-end Holiday Inn brand, such as a restaurant and bar, conference rooms, and even a full fitness center with a swimming pool.
-A major differentiation is location, with Express properties typically found in suburbs and besides freeways, while the upmarket Holiday Inn has been placed in urban areas (including downtown) and often near tourist attractions.
-Some Holiday Inn Express Properties, like Holiday Inn Express Banjara Hills, Hyderabad, Located in India, offer 24 hours room service as well.
+The original Holiday Inn Express properties are considered two-star hotels or no-frills hotels with rooms comparable in quality to those of three-star hotel, but there would be no room service, restaurant, bar, swimming pool, health club, conference and meeting facilities nor other on-site amenities, offering only a continental breakfast and an exercise room.
+Newer Holiday Inn Express locations feature most amenities from the higher-end Holiday Inn brand, such as a restaurant and bar, conference rooms, and even a full fitness center with a swimming pool, making them both three-star hotels.
+The major differentiation between the brands continues to be location, with Express properties typically found in suburbs and along freeways, while the regular Holiday Inns are placed in urban areas (including downtown) and often near tourist attractions.